PreAngel/pre-angel.com/docs/_posts/2025-09-27-company-of-one-partnered-with-ai.md

 ---
 title: "Company of One, Partnered with AI — How I Build at PreAngel"
-description: "A letter from the Founding Human of PreAngel on building AI-native products, orchestrating agents, and shipping bold ideas fast."
+excerpt: "A letter from the Founding Human of PreAngel on building AI-native products, orchestrating agents, and shipping bold ideas fast."
 author: huan-li
 date: 2025-09-27
 tags: